Honour and Passion

-Synopsis
+Plots

 The series revolves around a Singaporean family of five, the Pos, who are deeply involved with the nation's Armed Forces.

 Pengju

 The family patriarch, Pengju, is a Regimental sergeant major with the Armed Forces.
 Having lost his wife a long time ago, Pengju raised his four kids as a single parent, and runs his family under strict rules.
 Pengju is the love interest of Liu Yamei, a chief clerk for the army.
 Yamei has been close friends with Pengju for years, and also takes care of the family.
 She has also rejected many matches made by matchmakers, out of a desire to wait for Pengju to reciprocate her love.
 Pengju, however, is hesitant when it came to Yamei, because of his late wife.

 Wenzhong

 Wenzhong is an NSman who works in IT.
 He is considered to be the peacemaker within the family.
 He is the love interest of Amy, who fell for Wenzhong after witnessing his care and understanding towards her and her son.
 The love, however, is unrequited.

 Due to a misunderstanding, Wenzhong got to know Liang Xiaonuo, a handicapped woman from Malaysia.
 She was hesitant in reciprocating Wenzhong's love, because she is still troubled over her being the cause of her boyfriend's death, only accepting Wenzhong after he risked his life to save her.
 Pengju, however, had trouble accepting her son dating a handicapped person, which led to a falling out.
 With help from Yamei, however, Pengju eventually accepts Xiaonuo.

 Wenzhong and Xiaonuo's tie-up, however, led to Peipei's depression, but also led to Peipei's tie-up with Wenjing.